-The selector must be in N (neutral) position when the engine is started.
+The selector lever must be in N (neutral) position when the engine is started.
 If the engine can start in any other position, the neutral start switch deficiency should be corrected as soon as possible.
-Use D position for all normal driving conditions so that the coach begins moving in first gear and upshifts automatically into 2nd, 3rd, 4th and 5th gears.
+Use D position for all normal driving conditions so that the coach begins moving in first gear and upshifts automatically into 2nd, 3rd, and 4th gears.
 As the coach slows, the transmission automatically downshifts to the correct gear.
-Use a low gear 2, 3 or 4 when road, load or traffic conditions make it desirable to restrict automatic shifting to a lower range; or use the retarder, as previously described.
+Use a low gear 2 or 3 when road, load or traffic conditions make it desirable to restrict automatic shifting to a lower range; or use the Allison trasmission retarder, as previously described.
 Use 1 or 2 when pulling through mud and snow or driving up steep grades.
 The vehicle should be completely stopped before shifting into reverse.